metagenomics/metagenomics-tk/docs/modules/plasmids.md

 For running a plasmid assembly we suggest running the full pipeline mode with the enabled plasmids module.
 See input example configuration files.
+The read mapper can either be bowtie or bwa for illumina and minimap for long reads.

 ## Input